 No doubt, everyone at some point in their life has experienced a headache.
 While most people can manage their headaches at home, if your headaches are frequent or cause severe pain, it may be time to get help.
-Bonnie S. Friehling, MD, is the leading holistic health care provider in Columbia, Missouri, and, with assistance from Angela Wooden, RN, develops personalized treatment plans for the management of headaches, including the use of Botox®.
+Bonnie S. Friehling, MD, is the leading holistic health care provider in Columbia, develops personalized treatment plans for the management of headaches, including the use of Botox®.
 For an appointment, call, or book online today.

 Headaches refer to any pain you experience in your head, face, or neck.
 Headaches are very common and affect almost everyone at some point in their life.
 For most people, managing headaches with at-home treatments is possible.
 But if your headaches are interfering with your quality of life, Bonnie S. Friehling, MD, may have a solution.

 While your head pain may always feel the same to you, there are different types of headaches that cause different symptoms.
 Common types of headaches include:

 Tension headaches are the most common cause of head pain and develop from a tightening of the muscles in your head or neck.
 With a tension headache, you may experience dull aching head pain.